 Boba Tea

 Teaberry is the late-night hangout for those over 18 but under 21.
-It's one of the only downtown establishments that isn't a bar that's open past 10 p.m.
-Comfy couches, a relaxed setting, and delicious smoothies, and interesting Thai Boba teas make it a cheap and fun place to spend a few hours.
+Its comfy couches, relaxed setting, delicious smoothies, and interesting Thai Boba teas make it a cheap and fun place to spend a few hours.
+Bobaholic Tea House and Yum Tea are the new kids on the block when it comes to boba tea, so try those out as well.

 Black Coffee and Waffle Bar is a fun late-night spot (open until 11 p.m.).
-If you didn't put it together yet, they serve black coffee.
-And waffles.
+If you haven't figured it out, they serve black coffee and waffles.
+Boss's Chicken & Pizza is another option, with their hours ranging from 7 a.m. to 3 a.m. daily.

 The hottest (but actually coolest) new spots in town for ice cream should also make your must-visit list.
 These include The Silver Lining Creamery for interesting and rotating ice cream flavors like basil or orange creamsicle, Tea & Crepe for Thai rolled ice cream (don't know what that is?
 Check out Instagram), and Scoop N Dough Candy Co for a combo of delicious ice cream and a scoop of cookie dough (they have extra-large portions, so come with your sweet tooth prepared).
-Another option is Kones Kreamery which is in South Fargo (as is the second location of Scoop N Dough)
+Another option is Kones Kreamery, which is in South Fargo.

 Coffee